 How SMBs can increase customer engagement?

 We know customer engagement is crucial.
 It can increase your sales, improve customer retention, and enhance your customer service.
-We also looked at the metrics you should track to measure customer engagement.
+We also looked at the key performance indicators (KPIs) you should track to measure customer engagement.

 But what to do if your customer engagement is low?
 Here are a few proven customer engagement strategies that work.